Defining

 relational approaches to harm

-What are restorative and transformative justice?
+What is restorative and transformative justice?

-People who have harmed and been harmed coming together, this can include extended community.
 Through intentional, facilitated justice processes, those who have been harmed, those who have caused harm, and additional community members come together to address and repair the impacts and root causes of violence.

 why?